vivlabs/instaclone/README.md

 ## Contributing

 Yes, please!
-File issues or open PRs.
+File issues for bugs or general discussion.
+PRs welcome as well -- just figure out how to run the tests and document any other testing that's been done.

 ## License